oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The ECMWF GRIB API is an application program interface accessible from C, FORTRAN and Python programs developed for encoding and decoding WMO FM-92 GRIB edition 1 and edition 2 messages.
 A useful set of command line tools is also provided to give quick access to GRIB messages.

-**URL**
+**More Information**

 https://software.ecmwf.int/wiki/display/GRIB/Home